phijor/phijor.github.io/src/tutorials/agda-development-nix-flakes/02-nix-flakes.md

 ## Pinning Dependencies Using Nix Flakes

-To prevent the risk of installing software incompatible with our local code as the Nixpkgs changes over time, we can use a Nix _Flake_ to pin the package index to a specific version.
+To prevent the risk of installing software incompatible with our local code as the `nixpkgs` changes over time, we can use a Nix _Flake_ to pin the package index to a specific version.
-This will ensure that we always use the same package index at a particular point in time.
+This will ensure that we always use the package index as it was at a particular point in time.

 A Nix [Flake] is a file `flake.nix`, containing code written in the [Nix Expression Language][nix-lang], that declares a set of dependencies and contains build instructions for software using these dependencies.
 When _pinning_ these dependencies, permanent references (e.g. permalinks, Git hashes) are recorded in a file called `flake.lock`.
 This is similar to how other language-specific package managers work:
-[_Stack_][stack] has `stack.yaml` and pins dependencies in `stack.yaml.lock`,
+[Stack][stack] has `stack.yaml` and pins dependencies in `stack.yaml.lock`,
-[_Cargo_][cargo] records dependencies in `Cargo.toml` and
+[Cargo][cargo] records dependencies in `Cargo.toml` and
 [pins](https://doc.rust-lang.org/stable/cargo/guide/cargo-toml-vs-cargo-lock.html) them in `Cargo.lock`.

 ~~~admonish warning